velvia/presentations/2014-filodb/filodb.md

 ## FiloDB Concepts

-- **Dataset**: a table
+- **Dataset**: a table with a schema
-- **Version**: each version of a dataset has at least one column and one row.
-Versions stack on top of each other and are incremental.
+- **Version**: each incremental set of changes (appends / updates / deletes / new column)
 - **Shard**: contains one set of rows for all the columns in a version.
 Divides and distributes the dataset.

+---

+## Assumptions and Tradeoffs

+- Only one writer per shard.
+Central shard assignment.
+    + Keep local state per writer, such as row-id
+    + Coordination required for error recovery, writer shard assignment
+- Each version is the unit of atomic change.
+Changes within a version may not be atomic.
+- Versions can be used for change isolation and propagation

 ---